microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 🎉 Fantastic!
 We now have a mock with routing logic based on request arguments.

-> 💡 Microcks dispatcher can support multiple arguments to find appropriate response to an incoming request.
+> 💡 Microcks dispatcher can support multiple arguments to find the appropriate response to an incoming request.
 In that case, the dispatcher rule will have the form of `arg_1 && arg_2 && arg_3`.

-> 🛠️ As an exercice to validate your understanding, just add a new `i pets` sample so that when user specify a filter with value `i`, the 3 correct cats are returned (Tigresse, Maki and Toufik).
-Once both cases are passing, you can also try some more advanced query like the one below.
+> 🛠️ As an exercise to validate your understanding, just add a new `i pets` sample so that when the user specifies a filter with value `i`, the 3 correct cats are returned (Tigresse, Maki and Toufik).
+Once both cases are passed, you can also try some more advanced queries like the one below.
 Yes, Microcks supports advanced GraphQL semantics like composite queries and fragments 😉

 ```shell
 echo '{ "query":